 Welcome to Crosswinds Poetry Journal.
 We need the best poetry we can find from poets like you.
 We’d be honored if you’d submit some poems to our journal.

-Crosswinds Poetry Journal exists to provide a forum for well-crafted English language poetry on all subjects, and to give back to the community.
-We support poetry and outreach efforts, and donate to programs that help the disadvantaged.
+Crosswinds Poetry Journal exists to provide a forum for well-crafted poetry , and to give back to the community.

 Our journal production standards are high quality, and our annual print edition comes out every spring.
-We have no restrictions as to form, but strongly prefer poems of under 50 lines.
+We have no restrictions as to form, but will NOT consider poems exceeding 60 lines.
+Also please keep in mind our 66 character per line limit (INCLUDES SPACES AND PUNCTUATION).
 Crosswinds considers poems from seasoned writers to newer voices and sponsors an annual poetry contest with $1,350.00 in awards.
 The contest is judged by well-regarded poets.
-For guidelines, visit our contest page.
+For complete guidelines, visit our contest page.

 The Crosswind’s Poetry Staff: